World War II Memorial

 Honoring Those Who Served in World War II

 When Kansas State University students and others look at a new World War II memorial on campus, they'll be reflecting on more than soldiers' sacrifices.
 They'll also be faced with self-reflection.

 That's because the sculpture, which will be dedicated on Memorial Day, has a polished surface that will reflect the viewers' faces back to them.
 Art DeGroat, K-State's director of military affairs, said that he hoped that by seeing their faces in the piece students would put themselves in the place of fellow K-Staters who were called to service more than 60 years ago.

-That's by design, according to Fred Cholick, president and chief executive officer of the Kansas State University Foundation.
+That's by design, according to Fred Cholick, former president and chief executive officer of the Kansas State University Foundation.

 "We felt that with a traditional memorial students would walk past and it wouldn't get their attention," he said.
 "This will draw students over to think about the impact World War II had on their campus."

 "Tags of Honor" are installed at the World War II Memorial Plaza at K-State, near Mid-Campus Drive and Vattier Street.
 The installation includes "By Land; By Sea; By Air," a series of bronze plaques that surround the sculpture.
 The pieces are by Daniel W. Hunt, a K-State associate professor of art.

 Lorne Render, former director of K-State's Beach Museum of Art, pushed for more than a monument but rather an art piece, DeGroat said.
 The sculpture, "Tags of Honor," was designed by Tim D. Chapman.
 It features a pair of military dog tags leaning on one another and connected by a beaded chain.
 So that the sculpture would be historically accurate, the artist used as a model tags borrowed from K-State alumnus Dr. John Lindholm, Manhattan, a 1949 graduate.